GRP Records: 1983-1996

 The compact disc was vital to the label's existence and continued digital excellence throughout its history.
 After splitting from Arista Records to go on their own, Dave Grusin and Larry Rosen, the founders gambled on the format to bring out their spirited high quality recordings to life.
 From 1983 until 1987, all of their CD releases were pressed by JVC Japan which added impeccable sound and sonic clarity that made the CDs pretty much sell themselves even in audio stores that had to carry the discs to sell with the expensive CD players that were released during this time.
-The first official album produced and recorded for this purpose was In the Digital Mood featuring the music of the late big band jazz leader, Glenn Miller, which was a high end production recorded in January 1983 for two important reasons.
+The first official album produced and recorded for this purpose was In the Digital Mood featuring the music of big band jazz leader, Glenn Miller, which was a high end production recorded in January 1983 for two important reasons.
 The first was to produce an album that would suit the format's sonic capabilities and the second was that the first people who would buy the first CD players would be audiophile fanatics that would be in the range of enjoying this type of music.
 Grusin and Rosen's intuitions were proven right as the album went on to Gold Record status within 10 years of its release and had sold over a million copies.
 The label's original releases were albums that Grusin and Rosen bought or licensed from Arista Records as well as other label's such as Polydor, JVC Japan and Elektra from artists such as Dave Valentin (who was the label's first signing), Lee Ritenour, Tom Browne, Jay Hoggard, Scott Jarrett and Grusin himself.
 There were plenty of new and fresh album releases by jazz legends Gerry Mulligan and jazz's ambassador Dizzy Gillespie in new sonic, digital settings along with new talent being displayed by the likes of Diane Schuur, Kevin Eubanks, and Special EFX along with veteran drummer Billy Cobham, who would be joined later on by Ritenour, Chick Corea, Eddie Daniels, David Benoit, Gary Burton and Tom Scott to add more diversity to label's roster.
 The label would sign a distribution deal with MCA in 1987 and it was the final year that the label would have their CD titles pressed by JVC Japan for the US.
 All titles would be pressed in the US starting in 1988.